peterthorpe5/public_scripts/generate_ITS1_database/README.rst

 ``version="0.006"``

+ALTER this line:

+``source ~/misc_python/THAPBI/THAPBI-pycits/venv-THAPBI-pycits-py3/bin/activate``

+This is my VM.
+Put a pth to yours, if you want to use a VM

 3) Run the shell on Linux:  ``./Auto_make_database.sh``

 each python script in ./bin/ can be run with -h to see what they do